Welcome to Morville Parish Council website.

 The public are welcome to attend meetings of the Council but should note that they cannot normally participate in the meeting itself.
 However, where a matter is clearly of local concern, or in response to a specific request, it is our practice to temporarily suspend the formal meeting to allow members of the public to address councillors.

 The Annual Parish Meeting, held in May every year, is used to provide a summary of Council activities.
 Members of the public with an interest in Council affairs are particularly encouraged to attend this meeting during which they can to raise any issue.
 These will be minuted as the meeting is specifically for the general public to raise any relevant matter they wish to discuss.
-Once the public have finished their contributions the Annual Parish Council Meeting commences.

 The Annual Parish Council Meeting is when Councillors are re-elected and/or voted to act as representatives to other bodies.
 Members of the public do not have any input to this meeting..